approov/quickstart-react-native/API-PROTECTION.md

 yarn run react-native reg-ios
 ```

-ou can use the `approov` CLI registration command as follows:
+You can use the `approov` CLI registration command as follows:

 ```
 approov registration -add /path/to/IPA -bitcode